It’s easy to stop smoking, just stop!

 Pros: Both help to reduce the desire and pleasure of smoking.
 They are easy to take and you will have regular sessions with your nurse.
 In 2006 the US FDA ran some trials, they found that people using Champix (22%) were more successful at quitting smoking than those using Zyban (bupropion hydrochloride) (16%) as a quit smoking aid.
 For those people taking a placebo, abstinence at the one-year mark was approximately 8%.

 Cons: You can only get them by prescription.
 You have to remember to take them regularly.
 Both of the medications can have horrible side effects.
 Personally, I tried both but couldn’t continue with either.

 Investment: It is only available on prescription in the UK, the cost is £8.60 per item.

 E-Cigarettes & vaping

 An e-cigarette or vape allows you to inhale nicotine in a vapour rather than smoke.
 They work by heating an e-liquid that typically contains nicotine, propylene glycol and/or vegetable glycerine, and flavourings.
-You can get nicotine free e-liquids too.
+You can get nicotine-free e-liquids too.

 Pros: E-cigarettes and vapes don’t burn tobacco and they don’t produce tar or carbon monoxide.
 These are two of the most damaging elements in tobacco smoke.
 They can be smoked inside as the vapour evaporates.
 There is no second-hand smoke to affect other people.
-The e-liquids comes in a wide range of flavours so it can be more interesting that plain tobacco flavour.
+The e-liquid comes in a wide range of flavours so it can be more interesting than plain tobacco flavour.
 There are many different kinds of e-cigarette.
 You can wean yourself off nicotine by reducing the number of times you use the device or reducing the strength of the nicotine in the e-liquid.

 Investment: They range from £10 to £160 plus the cost of the bottles of e-liquid.